verrixkio/lireddit-server/README.md

 ## Notes (While following along).

+### Mutations

+Anytime we want to add a mutation or a query move into `lireddit-web > graphql > {mutation || query}` and paste in the query we make.
+Then run `yarn gen` which will output our hooks and we can use the hook.
+The naming convention is based of the name in the graphql file `use{hookname}Mutation`.

 ### Postgresql

 The command is `sudo -i -u postgres` then you can access the postgres prompt via `psql`.
 If you cannot do so it's likely that your local db is not up and running. `sudo service postgresql start`.
 Then `sudo -u postgres psql` should work fine to connect as the admin postgres user.